basantsharma/insdru/README.txt

   ./insdru.sh firstsite root password

-  NOTE : Prompt for confirmition are automatically answered yes, so that you don't need to watch the terminal while it is installed.
+  NOTE : Prompt for confirmition are automatically answered yes, so that you don't need to watch the terminal while it is installed, and even no need to create database for it, it will be created by this script